timmyacy/timmyacy/README.md

 - 🔭  working as graduate software engineer focusing on large datasets,maintenance of frontend systems,container orchestrations, file transfer and hybrid integration tools.
 - 🖥 coding in Typescript, Python and Java.
 - 📚 reading: Nothing atm,just strictly reading for a pending CFA exam.
-- 📺 watching: I just rewatching [Fringe](https://en.wikipedia.org/wiki/Fringe_(TV_series)) and not watching anything at the moment.
-If you have a good tv-series recommendation please let me know!
+- 📺 watching: I am currently just rewatching [Fringe](https://en.wikipedia.org/wiki/Fringe_(TV_series)) and not watching anything at the moment.
+If you have a good tv--
+- 🌱 learning: Time Series Analysis, Portfolio Optimisation, C++,Stochastic Processes,PDE,Numerical Methods and Financial Mathematics etc.

 **Please visit my [personal website](https://timmyajibode.dev/) ⭐ and connect with me via:**